Turnpike trust: The growth of the turnpike system

 During the first three decades of the 18th century, sections of the main radial roads into London were put under the control of individual turnpike trusts.
 The pace at which new turnpikes were created picked up in the 1750s as trusts were formed to maintain the cross-routes between the Great Roads radiating from London.
 Roads leading into some provincial towns, particularly in Western England, were put under single trusts and key roads in Wales were turnpiked.
 In South Wales, the roads of complete counties were put under single turnpike trusts in the 1760s.
 A further surge of trust formation occurred in the 1770s, with the turnpiking of subsidiary connecting roads, routes over new bridges, new routes in the growing industrial areas and roads in Scotland.
 About 150 trusts were established by 1750; by 1772 a further 400 were established and, in 1800, there were over 700 trusts.
 In 1825 about 1,000 trusts controlled 18000 mi of road in England and Wales.

-The Acts for these new trusts and the renewal Acts for the earlier trusts incorporated a growing list of powers and responsibilities.
-The Turnpike Acts of 1744 and 1766 and the General Turnpike Act of 1773 made statutory provision for the erection of milestones along the turnpike roads indicating the distance between the main towns on the road.
+The acts of Parliament for these new trusts and the renewal acts for the earlier trusts incorporated a growing list of powers and responsibilities.
+The Kent Roads Act 1743 (17 Geo.
+2. c.
+4), the Turnpike Roads Act 1766 (7 Geo.
+3. c.
+40) and the Turnpike Roads Act 1773 (13 Geo.
+3. c.
+84) made statutory provision for the erection of milestones along the turnpike roads indicating the distance between the main towns on the road.
 Users of the road were obliged to follow what were to become rules of the road, such as driving on the left and not damaging the road surface.
 Trusts could take additional tolls during the summer to pay for watering the road in order to lay the dust thrown up by fast-moving vehicles.
-Parliament also passed a few general Turnpike Acts dealing with the administration of the trusts and restrictions on the width of wheels – narrow wheels were said to cause a disproportionate amount of damage to the road.
+Parliament also passed a few general turnpike acts dealing with the administration of the trusts and restrictions on the width of wheels – narrow wheels were said to cause a disproportionate amount of damage to the road.